openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 **openSUSE Conference**

 The call for papers is continuing to run, please submit session proposals at the [conference site](http://conference.opensuse.org/indico/).
 If you like to learn
-        what a BoF is, read this [article](https://news.opensuse.org/2011/06/14/opensuse-conference-and-rw-sessions-the-bof/).
+        what a BoF is, read this [article](http://news.opensuse.org/2011/06/14/opensuse-conference-and-rw-sessions-the-bof/).

-
+â€

+â€œ

 [FrÃ©dÃ©ric Crozat: Status update on systemd for openSUSE Factory](http://blog.crozat.net/2011/07/status-update-on-systemd-for-opensuse.html)